-- Only staff who have permission to be in a CVES building/facility can be in the building.
-Furthermore, staff that do have permission to be onsite, should only be in the building during their normal working hours.
-Relatives or other non-district employees are temporarily not allowed in CVES facilities - Once on district premises, please limit travel to your assigned area and adhere to your assigned times - Use only the main front entrance of the building unless other entrances are designated by your administrator - Practice social distancing and personal hygiene protocols while on district premises - Once in a CVES facility, you must always have a mask or cloth face covering in your possession.
-The mask or face covering must be in place before having any close contact and for the entire time you are in close contact with other person.
-Close contact is defined as within approximately six feet - Employees and students are strongly encouraged to wear face coverings even when physically distant from others - Do not go near anyone with respiratory symptoms of cough, fever, difficulty breathing, or other flu-like illness.
-Refer them to their supervisor (phone contact is best) - If you start to feel sick at work during the school day, contact the nurse's office immediately and follow their instructions.
-If it is after hours, or if no nurse is available, contact your direct supervisor, then leave the building immediately.
-Your supervisor will make the necessary CVES contacts - Stay home if sick, except to get medical care - To the extent possible, avoid touching high-touch surfaces in public places light switches, door handles, handrails - Avoid handshaking, fist bumps, high fives, etc. - Minimize handling/sharing cash, credit cards, and mobile or electronic devices when possible - Avoid all non-essential travel - Wash hands regularly with soap and water for at least 20 seconds.
+- □ Staff and students have permission to be in a CVES building/facility.
+All visitors must have prior administrative approval. - □ Once on district premises, please limit travel to your assigned area. - Use only the main front entrance of the building unless other entrances are designated by your administrator - □ Practice social distancing and personal hygiene protocols while on district premises - □ Mask wearing is required in all CVES facilities.
+Masks may only be removed when you are alone in your assigned workspace.
+More than one person in an assigned space will require masking. - □ You must always have a mask in your possession. - □ Employees and students are strongly encouraged to wear face coverings even when physically distant from others. - □ Do not go near anyone with respiratory symptoms of cough, fever, difficulty breathing, or other flu-like illness.
+Refer them to their supervisor (phone contact is best). - □ If you start to feel sick at work during the school day, contact your supervisor immediately and follow their instructions.
+If it is after hours, contact your direct supervisor, then leave the building immediately.
+Your supervisor will make the necessary CVES contacts - □ Stay home if sick, except to get medical care - □ To the extent possible, avoid touching high-touch surfaces in public places light switches, door handles, handrails - □ Avoid handshaking, fist bumps, high fives, etc. - □ Minimize handling/sharing cash, credit cards, and mobile or electronic devices when possible - Wash hands regularly with soap and water for at least 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer containing at least 60% ethanol or 70% isopropyl alcohol